shaunkhoo/cloud-foundations/session2/README.md

 Now that you know how to provision an EC2 instance, it's time to understand the various storage options accessible from your instance — and any other AWS services.

 ## What you will learn

+* Choosing the right AWS storage service
-* Set up an S3 bucket
+* Create S3 buckets
-* Use versioning in the S3 bucket
+* Upload, delete, and version objects in S3 buckets
-* Encrypt objects in the S3 bucket
+* Encrypt S3 bucket objects
-* Upload and download from S3 with Boto3
-* Configure the S3 bucket for public access
+* Secure S3 buckets using ACLs and bucket policies
-* Set up a static website with S3
+* Create a static website hosted on S3
+* Grant cross-origin access to your S3 bucket

 ## Materials